braincow/scotty/README.md

 ## Patched rspotify

-This app uses forked version of the rspotify Rust crate.
-Cargo automagically handles the patching for you since my repository in Github for the patched branch is enabled by default in Cargo.toml.
-If ever main stream project accepts my submitted pull requests that becomes obviously redundant, but for now is very much needed.
+This app uses unreleased version of the rspotify Rust crate.
+Cargo automagically handles the patching for you since Cargo.toml is now using the master branch of the project in Github with my patches included.